 Where I can sit on my canopy bed and talk to God.

-Where I can walk down the street to hang out with my childhood bff Wendy and read Young Miss magazine and eat mass quantities of everything bad for you.
-And you didn't have to pencil it on the calendar.
-You just hung.out.
+Where I can walk down the street to hang out with my childhood best friend Wendy, read Young Miss magazine and eat mass quantities of everything that is bad for you.

-Where I can sit on my mama's bed with my head on her lap and cry about Billy Cooney not asking me to the dance.
-Hey, he was my first real crush.
-Or about how I am failing Math.
+Where I can sit on my mama’s bed with my head on her lap and cry about the boy who got away, or about how I am failing Math.
 Probably more about the second one than the first.

 Sometimes I wish I lived where I grew up.

-So my kids could walk the same halls I did at their age.
+So my children could walk the same hallways that I did at their age.

 So I can relive my childhood through them.

-So I can provide them with those wonderful small town memories.
+So I can give them those wonderful small town memories.

 But I know they are making their own memories here.
-I just hope I am providing them with the same happy memories I had.
 I hope I am making their childhood a cozy and warm place to be like my mama and gramma did for me.

 I hope I am making it special for my girls.
 So that someday they say to me……I wanna go back.